 Step ONE: Attend an orientation.
 It is a group information session for prospective students about the overall application process, the proposal writing process, graduation requirements, as well as the significance and importance of an interdisciplinary degree in your area of interest.
 You can schedule to attend an orientation by calling the Interdisciplinary Studies Program at 956-7297.
-Our office is located in Krauss Hall 116 on 2500 Dole Street right across the Law School Library. (campus map)
+Our office is located in Hawaii Hall 110 on 2500 Campus Road. (campus map)

 Step TWO: After attending an orientation, make an appointment with an Interdisciplinary Studies advisor to work on your proposal and to review your progress towards graduation.
 On the average, you will need four to six meetings to develop an acceptable proposal.